prebid/prebid.github.io/dev-docs/modules/enrichmentFpdModule.md

 {:.no_toc}

 {: .alert.alert-warning :}
 Since version 7.29, this module does nothing; its functionality is instead included by default in all Prebid distributions.
+Removed in 9.0.

 This module adds a number of First Party Data (FPD) fields from the environment.